Loading lesson…

 Inventing something new used to mean building a physical prototype, testing it, watching it fail, rebuilding, testing again.
 That process could take years and cost a lot of money before anyone knew if the idea was even possible.
 AI changes that by letting inventors test ideas in a computer simulation before spending any money on materials.
 An inventor working on a new type of bicycle helmet can describe what the helmet should do — protect the head, stay light, fit comfortably — and AI can simulate hundreds of design variations in hours, showing which shapes and materials perform best before a single piece is manufactured.
 Inventors use AI to brainstorm: 'what are 50 different ways to solve this problem?'
 AI produces a list; the inventor goes through it and picks the ideas worth exploring.
 AI also helps inventors search through patents to make sure their idea is actually new — a task that used to take weeks with a patent lawyer.
 The creative insight — noticing a problem and imagining a solution — still comes from the human inventor.
 AI makes the testing and searching parts dramatically faster.

-What is the core idea behind "Inventors Use AI to Make New Stuff"?
+What is the main idea of "Inventors Use AI to Make New Stuff"?

-Which best describes the scope of "Inventors Use AI to Make New Stuff"?
+Which action would help you apply "Inventors Use AI to Make New Stuff" responsibly?